DelphiPackageManager/DPM/docs/package-signing.md

 package whose author chose not to sign. `allowUnsigned` then survives only for local and development folder sources, which are explicitly an insecure convenience.

+**Note** :  for repository-required and author-and-repository - this only applies to http based repositories - directory based repositories have no ability to ad repository signatures.

 ### The no-downgrade rule